 If this is applicable, there are 2 ways of entering FBT amounts:

-- You can enter the amount manually for each employee by clicking on the edit (pencil) icon to open the field, enter the grossed up amount and then click on the save (tick) icon.
+- You can enter the amount manually for each employee by clicking on the edit pencil under 'RFB Amount', enter the grossed up amount and then click on Save button.